pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-31-canary-crossing.md

 {{< image src="IMG_8695.jpg" alt="" ratio="16x9" >}}

 When we left Essaouira, the wind didn't look very promising.
 0 to 2 knots, with 'gusts' up to 4 knots.
-Not enough to fill the code D by itself.
+Not enough to fill the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}} by itself.
 When we turned the engine on, we could generate just enough wind to keep the sails filled.
 So we did that for a while.

 The big ships on the Spain-Agadir route were rolling mightily in the huge Atlantic swell.
 Vite & Rêves is so small compared to the swell wave length that we didn't notice.